flutter/website/src/docs/development/add-to-app/index.md

 * As of v1.17, the Flutter module only supports AndroidX applications on Android.

-As of Flutter v1.26, add-to-app experimentally supports adding multiple instances of Flutter engines, screens or views into your app.
-This could help integration scenarios such as a hybrid navigation stack with mixed native and Flutter screens, or a page with multiple partial-screen Flutter views.
-Having multiple Flutter instances can let each instance maintain an independent application and UI state from each other while using minimal memory resources.
+As of Flutter v1.26, add-to-app experimentally supports adding multiple instances of Flutter engines, screens, or views into your app.
+This can help integration scenarios such as a hybrid navigation stack with mixed native and Flutter screens, or a page with multiple partial-screen Flutter views.
+Having multiple Flutter instances allows each instance to maintain independent application and UI state while using minimal memory resources.
 See more in the [multiple Flutters][] page.

 ## Supported features